Arm-Examples/Real-Time-Voice-Assistant/README.md

 are collected as they become available.
 The application UI is updated with each new token and these are also used for final stage of the pipeline.

+##### Visual Question Answering (Optional)
+The application includes support for Visual Question Answering (VQA), enabling users to provide an image as input and subsequently query the model with natural language questions grounded in that visual context.
+To initiate VQA, the image must be uploaded prior to starting the voice recording.
+Upon upload, the image undergoes encoding via the integrated vision encoder, producing a set of visual embeddings.
+These embeddings are retained in the chat context until the context is explicitly reset, allowing for multi-turn interaction and follow-up queries based on the same image.

 ### Text to Speech Component

 Currently, this part of the application pipeline is using Android Text-to-Speech API with some extra functionality in the application to ensure smooth and natural speech output.
 In synchronous mode, speech is only generated after the full response from LLM is received.
 By default, the application operates in asynchronous mode, where speech synthesis starts as soon as a sufficient portion of the response (such as a half or full sentence) is available.
 Any additional responses are queued for processing by the Android Text-to-Speech engine.

 ## KleidiAI Configuration